 - Carry a well-equipped first-aid kit and know how to use first aid.

 - Insect repellent on exposed skin and shoes to discourage mosquitoes, leeches and ticks is recommended.

 - Check for ticks often and remove them immediately.

 Treat all water

 Boil water for at least five minutes to kill most pathogens or use water treatment tablets.
-Tap water is pumped from the creek and bore and may contain organisms that can cause illness.
+Tap water is pumped from the creek and may contain organisms that can cause illness.